ThinkerYzu/trace_dwarf/README.md

 with DWARF in the binary files.

 ## Build a Database from DWARF
-You need to dump DWARF info into a text file and parse the file with mk-dwarf-db.py.
+You need to parse the file with mk-dwarf-db.py.

 The following lines build a database for the Linux kernel.